 - Using a small spoon, spoon the batter into the muffin tins, about 2/3 way full.
 For ease, I used a small spoon sprayed with nonstick spray so that the batter easily fell off the spoon into the tin without using my fingers.

-- Bake for 12-13 minutes, or until a toothpick inserted into the center comes out clean.
+- Bake for 11-12 minutes, or until a toothpick inserted into the center comes out clean.
 While the muffins are cooling, make the coating.
 Combine the sugar and cinnamon a small dish.
 In a separate small dish, melt the butter.
 Once the muffins are relatively cool, dip into the melted butter and then into the cinnamon sugar.
 Muffins taste best on the same day though they can be stored at room temperature for 3 extra days.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.